alexandrers83/hello-world/README.md

 Hi folks!

 Recently i created an account on GitHub.
 I am very excited to share my codes for you.
-Thanks for the attention!
+Thanks for your attention!